tapis-project/documentation/source/technical/jobs.rst

    *  The format of all entries in the manifest is: <key>=<value>, each on its own line.
    *  Tapis ignores additional entries in the manifest.

 Other than *tapisjob.manifest* and *tapisjob_app.sh*, no user-defined files in the top level archive directory should have a name that starts with "tapisjob".
 All such file names are reserved by Tapis and may be overwritten by the Jobs service.
 Specifically, the Jobs service creates files named *tapisjob.sh*, *tapisjob.env* and several temporary files that start with "tapisjob".

 **Environment and Executable Output**

 ZIP applications can expect to run in a environment that closely matches other Tapis runtimes.
 In particular, Jobs exports all user-specified and Tapis-generated environment variables in the SSH terminal from which it launches the application's executable.
 These are the same variables available to applications in other runtime environments.
 Similarly, *appArgs*, *containerArgs* and *schedulerOptions* semantics are unchanged.

 Jobs also sets up the redirection of stdout and stderr using the `LogConfig`_ parameter as it does in other environments.
 Both streams are directed to *execSystemOutputDir/tapisjob.out* by default.

 Monitoring the Application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 For ZIP BATCH jobs, Tapis monitors the slurm job just as it does for other runtime types.

 For ZIP FORK jobs, Tapis monitors the PID of the process launched by *tapisjob.sh*.
 When that PID goes away, Jobs assumes application processing has completed.

 .. note::
   It is the application developer's responsibility to terminate the executable launched by Tapis ONLY AFTER all other processes spawned by the application have terminated.

 After a ZIP FORK job completes, Jobs looks for a file named **tapisjob.exitcode** in the *execSystemOutputDir*.
 If present, it is assumed to contain a single line with the application's exit code.
 A non-zero code is interpreted as a failure.
 If the file is not found, Jobs assumes success and reports an exit code of zero.

 As with other runtimes, files created by Tapis during job execution are archived if *includeLaunchFiles* is true (the default).
 These files include *tapisjob.sh* and *tapisjob.env*.

 Archiving Application Output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ZIP job outputs are archived using the same source and target specifications as other runtime types.

-For ZIP jobs that specify their *containerImage* with an absolute path, the application archive file is never removed.
+For ZIP jobs that specify the *containerImage* with an absolute path, the application archive file is never removed.

-For ZIP jobs that specify their *containerImage* with a URL, Jobs removes the downloaded archive file by default to conserve storage.
+For ZIP jobs that specify the *containerImage* with a URL, Jobs removes the downloaded archive file by default in order to conserve storage.
 To prevent this automatic clean up, a new *containerArgs* flag, **\-\-tapis-zip-save**, is defined.
 The flag takes no value and can be specified in the *containerArgs* list in the application definition or in the job submission request.
 If this argument is present, then the application's archive file will be left in the *execSystemExecDir*.

 Usage Notes
 ^^^^^^^^^^^

 To minimize ZIP archive size, jobs that invoke singularity containers may want to pre-position any large SIF files in shared directories on execution systems.

 If *isMPI=true*, then Jobs will insert the MPI run command on the command line as usual.
 This is true for both BATCH and FORK job types.
 If the user-designated executable program launches MPI jobs itself, setting *isMPI=false* (the default) prevents Jobs from making conflicting MPI calls.

 .. _application definition: https://tapis-project.github.io/live-docs/?service=Apps#tag/Applications/operation/createAppVersion